ReactiveMongo/reactivemongo-site/releases/0.10/documentation/tutorial/connect-database.md

 * the driver will detect if it is connected to a Replica Set;
 * it will probe for the other nodes in the set and connect to them;
 * it will detect when the primary has changed and guess which is the new one;
-* it will allow running queries on secondaries if they are explicitely set to SlaveOk (See the [MongoDB documentation](http://docs.mongodb.org/manual/applications/replication/#replica-set-read-preference) for more details about querying secondary nodes).
+* it will allow running queries on secondaries if they are explicitly set to `slaveOk` (See the [MongoDB documentation](http://docs.mongodb.org/manual/applications/replication/#replica-set-read-preference) for more details about querying secondary nodes).

 Connecting to a Replica Set is pretty much the same as connecting to a unique server.
 You may have notice that the argument to `driver.connection()` method is a `List[String]`; you can also give more than one node in the replica set.